crate/crate-howtos/docs/best-practices/data-import.rst

   cr> REFRESH TABLE users;
   REFRESH OK, 1 row affected (... sec)

 Partitioned tables
 ==================

-Sometimes you want to split your table into partitions to be able to handle large datasets more efficiently (e.g. for queries to run on a reduced set of rows).
+Sometimes you want to split your table into partitions to be able to handle large datasets more efficiently (e.g., for queries to run on a reduced set of rows).
 To demonstrate data import into partitioned tables, we create partitions for every day (in production, this depends on your use case).